top of page

 How do Buyers Advocates Find the Right Property for the Buyer?

-At Concierge Buyers Advocates, our onboarding process is designed to deeply understand what you truly need in a property.
+At Concierge Buyers Advocates, our onboarding process is designed to deeply understand what buyers really need in a property.
 Here’s how we ensure that we’re aligned with your vision:

-Our initial session, which can last from 45 to 90 minutes, is a comprehensive, unscripted brainstorming discussion.
+Our onboarding workshop, which can last from 45 to 90 minutes, is a comprehensive, unscripted brainstorming discussion.
 This process helps us:

 Comprehensive Property Search Across All Sources

 Once we’ve uncovered the full scope of your preferences, we begin an extensive search using our unique advantage: full independence.
-We’re not affiliated with any real estate agency, so we can source properties from any agency, off-market channels, and other proprietary sources to find the perfect fit for you.
+We’re not affiliated with any real estate agencies, and that means we can source properties from any agency, off-market channels, and other proprietary sources to find the perfect fit for you.

-No sales agent, unlicensed "buyers agent," or mortgage broker will invest two hours or more in thoroughly understanding your preferences before making recommendations on what you should buy.
-Unless a mortgage broker holds a real estate buyer’s agent license, they’re not equipped to spend the tens of thousands of dollars annually required for the subscription-based resources we use.
+No sales agent, unlicensed "buyers agent," or mortgage broker will invest two hours or more to thoroughly understand your preferences and needs before making purchase recommendations.
+Unless a mortgage broker holds a real estate buyer’s agent license, they are not equipped to spend the tens of thousands of dollars annually for the subscription-based resources we use.
 Furthermore, these professionals lack the real estate experience, in-depth local knowledge, and specialised insights essential for offering truly valuable property advice.

-Now, the above background information should give you an idea of the level of details, information and experience needed to provide you with a qualified and relevant property advice.
+Now, the above background information should give you an idea of the level of details, information and experience our buyers advocates have, in order to provide you with a qualified and relevant property advice.
 Does a mortgage broker or mortgage clerk have that level of experience and access to research data and sources?
 Does the mortgage broker or clerk have the intimate information about that specific property and the property market in the area?
+Has the mortgage broker even inspected the property?

 Don't get us wrong.
 Most mortgage brokers and mortgage clerks and administrators are doing the right thing.
 They stick to providing mortgage advice and pointing borrowers to simple, generic property buying guidelines.
-However, there are enough instances of mortgage brokers providing wrong / misleading guidance to buyers, causing them significant damages.
-And these instances had prompted calls from a real estate professional bodies for mortgage brokers to stop providing property advice.
-They are putting the buyers and their [mortgage brokers] own mortgage business at risk.
+However, there are enough instances of mortgage brokers providing wrong / misleading guidance to buyers, causing buyers to suffer significant damages.
+And these instances had prompted calls from a real estate professional body for mortgage brokers to stop providing property advice.
+The industry has recognised that unqualified advice from mortgage brokers are putting the buyers and their [mortgage brokers] own mortgage business at risk.

-Before we look at two real-life examples of how buyers are harmed by such advice, let's here one such call.
-Here is an excerpt from Your Investment Property Magazine.
+Before we look at two real-life examples of how buyers are harmed by such advice, let's read excerpt from Your Investment Property Magazine.

 The call for Mortgage Brokers to step back from property advice.